 California the over-regulator?
 Not for addiction treatment

-Mick Meagher, a Sab Diego attorney and consultant in the addiction treatment industry.
 When it comes to drug and alcohol rehab centers, California channels its inner Texas: few burdens on business and as free-market as possible.
+That stands in sharp contrast to New York, Massachusetts and a dozen other states, where would-be rehab operators must prove there's a local demand for their services and obtain a "certificate of need" before snipping opening-day ribbons and scaling those legendary 12 steps.

 Add your comments below